brandur/sorg/content/nanoglyphs-drafts/007-civilization.md

 ---

-I'm finishing this up on my way back to Canada for a welcome holiday break.
+I'm finishing this edition on my way back to Canada for a welcome holiday break.
 Nature's delivered us a picturesque winter this year, with lots of snow on the ground but temperatures only a few degrees below zero.
-It's a welcome surprise because December on the prairie can be cruel — I’m still reeling from a visit a few years ago where every day of my stay hovered around -30C (and sometimes dipped worse).
-Our rivers steamed as the air above them couldn’t absorb evaporating moisture due to its subfreezing temperatures.
+(A welcome surprise because December on the prairie can be cruel — I’m still reeling from a visit a few years ago where every day of my stay hovered at or below -30C.)

 ![Fish Creek in Calgary](/assets/images/nanoglyphs/007-civilization/fish-creek@2x.jpg)